 Crews battling wildfire in Burlington County, New Jersey

 WOODLAND TOWNSHIP, N.J.
-(CBS) -- Crews are battling a 25-acre wildfire in Woodland Township, Burlington County in the Brendan T. Byrne State Forest, the New Jersey Forest Fire Service said Monday.
+(CBS) -- Crews are battling a 200-acre wildfire in Woodland Township, Burlington County in the Brendan T. Byrne State Forest, the New Jersey Forest Fire Service said Monday.

 The NJFFS said crews are improving containment lines and are utilizing a backfiring operation to burn fuel ahead of the main body of the fire.